babers/DeekSeekBingFinder/README.md

 - GUI improvements
    - Window title shows the installed WebDriver version (e.g., “WebDriver 139.0.3405.111”)
    - “Shutdown PC when finished” checkbox controls post-completion shutdown
+- Network resilience and GUI indicator
+   - The app now verifies internet connectivity before starting the main loop and will wait for connection if none is present at startup.
+   - During the search process the BrowserController will pause network-dependent actions and keep all GUI/backend state intact until connectivity is restored.
+   - A small colorized network indicator (green/red) is visible in the GUI showing online/offline state.
 - Shutdown automation with a 60-second, cancelable dialog (only after targets are met)
 - Config-driven, well-logged, and modular